Turkish Levantine: Present

 Church of St. Anthony of Padua is one of the most important Levantine Catholic parishes of Istanbul.

 Today, the exact number of Levantines is not clear.
 It is estimated that there are about 100-150 Levantines in the city of İzmir.
 Another estimate put the number in hundreds.
 However, the number may be higher because of the assimilation policies of Turkish nationalist-Kemalist governments, conversions to Islam because of fear after the Greek and Armenian genocides, or intermarriage.
-According to Levantine enthusiast and reseacrher from İzmir, Andrew Simes in 2023, the population in the city is around 800.
+According to Levantine enthusiast and researcher from İzmir, Andrew Simes in 2023, the population in the city is around 800.
 In the documentary about the Levantines of İzmir (Bazıları Onlara Levanten Diyor), Levantines call themselves 'Christian Turks', and they say they are not happy to be called Levantines.
 Despite the fact that they are Christian catholics, the older ones still speak the old Greek dialect used in Smyrna until 1922.

 Less than 100 Levantine families are left in Istanbul.
 However, the number is not clear.
 The Istanbul pogrom deeply affected the Levantine population as much as Greeks, Armenians, and Jews.
 After the Istanbul pogrom, it is known that most of the Levantines fled to France, the United States, and other Western European countries.
 Most of them had second passports, or they only had one passport of the country of their ancestors.
 Many young Levantines preferred to go abroad rather than stay in Turkey.
 The remaining Levantines or their descendants have held meetings in Istanbul to protect their heritage and rediscover their past.

 There are also several Levantines left in Mersin and Iskenderun.
 There are still some families in Mersin who are the descendants of Europeans: they often have the names of Levante, Montavani, Babini, Brecotti, Şaşati, Vitel, Talhuz, Antoine-Mirzan, Nadir, Rexya, Soysal, Hisarlı, Kokaz, Daniel, Kokalakis, or Yalnız.
 Mersin Catholic Church is still active in the city.
 Some of the members of the church are still Maronites.